Chlamydia treatment

 - bleeding or spotting between periods

-In men, symptoms may include:
+In people with a penis, symptoms may include:

-- pain when passing urine (peeing)
+- pain or burning when passing urine

-- discharge from your penis
+- unusual discharge from the penis

 - pain and swelling in the testicles